lightbend/config/HOCON.md

 is to first undefine all the env vars that you will depend on then redefine them with the required case.

-For example, the the ambient environment might have this defition ...
+For example, the the ambient environment might have this definition ...

 ```
 set Path=A;B;C